lefred/oci-mysql-idc/README.md

 ## How to use this Module
 Each Module has the following folder structure:
-* [root](): This folder contains a root module calls mysql-master and mysql-slave sub-modules to create a MySQL cluster in Oracle Cloud Infrastructure.
+* [root](): This folder contains a root module calls mysql-master and mysql-slave sub-modules to create a MySQL Replication cluster in Oracle Cloud Infrastructure.
 * [modules](): This folder contains the reusable code for this Module, broken down into one or more modules.
 * [examples](): This folder contains examples of how to use the modules.
-  - [example-1](examples/example-1): This example creates a VCN in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform_oci_mysql module to deploy a MySQL Replication cluster.

-To deploy MySQL Replication Cluster using this Module:
+The following code shows how to deploy MySQL Replication Cluster using this module:

 ```hcl
 module "mysql-replication-set" {